-The group achieved a top five hit with this single in the U.K charts and they were awarded with the much revered Ivor Novello Award.
-With this success Clannad released another album, Magical Ring the following year.
+The group achieved a top-five hit with this single in the U.K charts and they were awarded the much revered Ivor Novello Award.
+With this success, Clannad released another album, Magical Ring the following year.
 This was followed up by the group winning a BAFTA in 1985 for their soundtrack, Legend which they released for the television series ‘Robin Hood’ which was screened in 1984.

 Clannad 20 years on